- Reference Number: HEY-662/2019

 - The clinical physiologist performing the EEG will explain the test to you and will be happy to answer any questions you may have.

 - You will be asked to sit on a chair and the clinical physiologist will measure your head and mark some points on it with a soft pencil.
+The psychologist will rub your head with some gritty paste to obtain a good contact with your skin.
+Then several small electrodes will be placed on your head using sticky paste.

 - You will be asked some questions about the condition leading to your referral for an EEG.